 Hypofractionated radiotherapy is another area of research.
 Clinical trials are looking into giving larger doses of radiotherapy per fraction, but giving fewer fractions.
 Although the dose of each individual fraction is higher, the total dose of radiotherapy you get is lower.
 Researchers want to find out if this way of giving radiotherapy helps to reduce the risk of the cancer coming back.
 They also want to know what the side effects are compared to standard radiotherapy.

 The CHHIP trial is testing hypofractionated radiotherapy for prostate cancer.
 It has found that giving a higher dose of radiotherapy per session (fraction), but fewer fractions, is as safe as standard radiotherapy and does not cause more side effects.
 The next phase of this trial aims to find out whether the higher doses in fewer fractions is better at curing the cancer than the standard treatment.

 Doctors want to find out if changing the dose of radiotherapy after surgery for early breast cancer can make the treatment work better and reduce side effects.
 The IMPORT LOW trial is for women who have a low risk of the cancer coming back.
 It is testing 3 different ways of giving radiotherapy to the area where the cancer was and the surrounding breast tissue.
+The trial has closed and we are now waiting for the results.
 The IMPORT HIGH trial is for women who have a higher risk of the cancer coming back and is also testing 3 different ways of giving breast radiotherapy.

 The ART DECO trial is supported by Cancer Research UK.
 It is comparing standard and higher doses of intensity modulated radiotherapy for advanced cancers of the voice box (cancer of the larynx) or hypopharynx.
 The hypopharynx is the part of the food pipe (oesophagus) that surrounds the larynx.